themmj/assignment-template-cpp/README.md

-# assignment-template
+# assignment-template-cpp

-A template for a C coding assignment to be used in conjunction with [assignment-test](https://github.com/themmj/assignment-test).
+A template for a C++ coding assignment to be used in conjunction with [assignment-test-cpp](https://github.com/themmj/assignment-test-cpp).